528-dev/Cornell-CS3110-OCaml/OCaml.md

 ## 3.9 The `function` Keyword

-*Immediately matching against implicit final argument is so useful there’s sugar for it*
+*Immediately matching against implicit final argument is so useful there's sugar for it*

 ```ocaml
 let f x y z =